 4. Lower Deck: The deck located below the primary or main deck is the lower deck.
-Generally the lower deck comprises of more than one deck.
+Generally, the lower deck comprises more than one deck.
 It is just next to the lowest or orlop deck.

 6. Tween Deck: ‘’tween’ is a colloquial abridging of the word ‘between.’
 In a ship, the tween deck actually means an empty space separating or between (tween) two other decks in the hull of a vessel.

 8. Weather Deck: A deck that is not roofed and thus is open to the ever-changing weather conditions of the sea is referred to as the weather deck.
-It is the upper most deck on the ship which is exposed to environment.
+It is the uppermost deck on the ship which is exposed to the environment.

-9. Bridge Deck: Bridge deck is the deck on which the navigational equipments of the ships are housed.
+9. Bridge Deck: Bridge deck is the deck on which the navigational equipment of the ships are housed.

 The skipper and the rest of his commanding officers generally are positioned on this deck during the vessel’s voyage.
 It is the room or a platform from which the ship is commanded.